jmcameron/attachments_translations/0-README-Languages-Versions.txt

    * Language packs with versions 3.0.1 and 3.0.1.* are compatible with Attachments 3.0, 3.0.1, 3.0.2, and 3.0.3 on Joomla 1.6, 1.7, and 2.5
+   * Language packs with version 3.0.3 will work on Attachments 3.0.3 or earlier versions.

 NOTES: